 We walked up the hill and then veered left onto an old overgrown road.
 I can only imagine that the old road would have been more discernible if there was no snow on the ground.
 Since I did some research prior to the hike, I knew the general direction that we had to go.

 We had to maneuver around a large blowdown that was blocking the trail.

-In a short distance we came a rock cut along the road that leads to the mine.
+In a short distance we came to a rock cut along the woods road that leads to the mine.